Click on My Fiction heading (above) to make content appear.

 HOW MORNING PAGES WORK

-Okay, now that we have things defined a little better, here’s what you do wit your Morning Pages.
+Okay, now that we have things defined a little better, here’s what you do with your Morning Pages.
 You write whatever you feel, think, wonder, whatever.
-Natalie Goldberg, in “Writing Down The Bones,” called Writing Practice.
-And what Natalie suggested was this, keep the hand moving.
+Natalie Goldberg, in “Writing Down The Bones,” called it Writing Practice.
+And what Natalie suggested was this: keep the hand moving.
 Keep the fingers typing.
 Keep the pen or pencil moving on the page.
 If you don’t know what to write, Natalie said, then write THAT.
 Write, “I don’t know what to write.
 This is stupid, my head hurts and I’m a nauseous.
 I can’t believe I have to write this stupid page for the next ten minutes…” Do this for, you guessed it, 10 minutes.

-Write RELENTLESSLY for 10 minutes.
+That’s what Poet Laureate Rita Dove calls, “A Ten-Minute Spill.”
+Don’t edit yourself as you write, don’t stop to correct spelling and grammar mistakes, writ RELENTLESSLY for 10 minutes.
 In fact, if you want to be more productive as a writer, NEVER let your Writer and your Editor write at the same time.
 As Peter DeVries said, “Write Drunk, Edit Sober.”
 For 10 minutes, Let it fly, baby.
 When your 10 minutes are up, stop.
 Later on, you can experiment with 15 Minute Spills, 20 Minute Spills.
 I’ve done a 60 Minute Spill before, but it was terrible.

 When you start doing the 15 Minute or 20 Minute Spills, set a Pomodoro Timer AKA a Tomato Timer.
 These timers are usually set for 25 minutes.
 It’s a common Office Productivity technique to do timed-spills of 25 minutes.
 They call these 25 minute spills Pomodoros, with a 10 minute break between Pomodoros.